ChaoticTrials/SkyblockBuilder/README.md

 ## Using teams
 Only an operator with permission level 2 or higher can change anything in the `/skyblock manage` category.
 ### Creating teams
 Use the `/skyblock manage teams create <name>` command to generate a team with the given name.
-If no name if provided, a random name will be generated.
+If no name is provided, a random name will be generated.

 Alternatively (good for servers) you can use `/skyblock manage teams createAndJoin <name>` to create the team and join it.